Julia Sergison ’16

 "This is a hard question!
 I have so many possibilities.

-"Antoinette Hertel is wonderful because she was my first Spanish professor at SJC and saw immediately my love for language and travel.
+"Antoinette Hertel is wonderful because she was my first Spanish professor at St. Joseph's and saw immediately my love for language and travel.

 "Fernando Velásquez is also a favorite because his immense knowledge radiates through every lecture and even medieval Hispanic poetry becomes relatable.

 "Isabel Alfonso is also fantastic because she is so down to earth while still having time for a family, teaching, continuing research, and encouraging me to head to UMiami like she did!
 However, besides the Spanish department, Sister Nancy and Professor Moss have done so much for me here, too.
 Professor Moss really has a knack for making teachers the best they can be; I think I left her class about 300% more capable than when I entered.
 Sister Nancy is the epitome of what teachers should be - equal parts caring, funny, knowledgeable, approachable, and inspiring."

 What have you learned about yourself during your time at St. Joseph's?

 "I have definitely learned about myself as a student.
 I need the one-on-one or few-on-one contact to really drive myself towards my best work.
 I reassured myself that my happiest times in life are the busiest times in life and that I like to be helpful to others.
 So many times where I was asked to help at something during common hour I shouldn't really skipped to eat lunch or study, but I love the feeling of usefulness which in the long run is better for my lifestyle all around."

 If you made front page news, what would be the headline?